Big App Development

 // sources/myapp.js

-import {JetApp} from "webix-jet";
+import {JetApp, EmptyRouter, HashRouter, plugins } from "webix-jet";

 const defaults = {

-id : APPNAME,
+id : import.meta.env.VITE_APPNAME,

-version : VERSION,
+version : import.meta.env.VITE_VERSION,

-router : BUILD_AS_MODULE ?
-EmptyRouter : HashRouter, //!
+router : import.meta.env.VITE_BUILD_AS_MODULE ?
+EmptyRouter : HashRouter,

-debug : !PRODUCTION,
+debug : !import.meta.env.PROD,

-start : "/top/start"
+start : "/top/start",

 };